Direct democracy: Overview

-A deliberative referendum is a referendum that increases public deliberation through purposeful institutional design.
+A deliberative vote is a vote that increases public deliberation through purposeful institutional design.
 Power of recall gives the public the power to remove elected officials from office before the end of their designated standard term of office.

-Referendums without quorums correspond to majority rule while referendums and popular initiatives with additional quorums correspond to consensus democracy.
+Votes without quorums correspond to majority rule while votes and popular initiatives with additional quorums correspond to consensus democracy.

 Popular assemblies are another form of direct democracy, consisting of an assembly open to everyone within a local area or entity.
 Their roles and functioning have varied throughout time.
 Athenian democracy featured one such assembly as its highest decision-making body.
 A few places have long traditions of making decisions through an open assembly, such as the Landsgemeinden of Switzerland and town meetings of New England.
 They have arisen in times of revolutionary turmoil as well as more recent initiatives such as participatory budgeting.
 They are not generally seen as viable above a local level, as it is impossible to gather all the citizens of a modern state into an assembly.

 While local governments often hold consultative meetings in modern times, they do not typically have binding power.
 Graham Smith argues:

 [S]uch public meetings are a poor imitation of Athenian practice: self-selection leads to unequal participation; participants exercise minimal popular control; there is little time for citizens to develop considered judgements, and so on.